department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/April-2020-dicovery-concept-usability/Research-plan.md

 ## Project background

 The Claim Status Tool was launched approximately 3 years ago and only minor changes have been done since.
 The claim status tool is a priority to improve, as it is used frequently by millions of veterans (it is not uncommon for veterans to check their claim status several times a week).
 We see this as an opportunity to create a great user experience for veterans using and depending on this tool.
 Very little research has been done on the claim status tool.
-What has been done is shared here:[research](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/claim-appeal-status)
+What has been done is shared here:  [research](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/claim-appeal-status)

 ## Product questions